laionz/Amazon-Stock-with-Random-Forest/README.md

 # Amazon-Stock-with-Random-Forest
-A Exploratory Data Analysis and a Random Forest model based on a two Amazon stock datasets
+An Exploratory Data Analysis and a Random Forest model based on a two Amazon stock datasets

 # fund_amzn => dataset 1
 # price_amzn=> dataset 2